SpatialPathology/InSituPy-Scripts/README.md

 ## 📂 Folder Overview

 ### `scripts/`
 Scripts written in Groovy for use with [QuPath](https://qupath.github.io).
-These scripts help export image data and annotations in formats compatible with InSituPy.
+These scripts help export data in formats compatible with InSituPy.

 Included scripts:
 - `ExportToInSituPy.groovy`: Exports multiplexed IF data including cellular measurements, images as well as nuclear and cellular boundaries.
 Requires segmentation of cells using e.g. [InstanSeg](https://github.com/instanseg/instanseg).
 Exported data can be read using `read_qupath` or `read_qupath_project`.